syncfusion-content/javascript-docs/js/PivotClient/DrillThrough.md

 {% endhighlight %}

-When PivotClient is rendered in server mode, below service methods need to be added in WCF/WebAPI for drill through operation.
+When the pivot client is rendered in the server mode, the following service methods should be added to WCF/WebAPI for the drill through operation.

-For WebAPI controller, the below methods need to be added.
+For WebAPI controller, the following methods should be added.

 {% highlight c# %}